olli-suoniemi/wsd-deno-questions/README.md

 ---

-This app was built on an online course called Web Software Development 2021 offered by Aalto University.

-Aim of the final project and course was to develop and improve web development skills and learn how to construct and design web applications which are structually sound and secure.

-This app can be used for creating quizzes from your own and other people's created questions.
-This tool is handy for teachers and students who are looking for a easy way to create flashcards out of your own topics.

----

-The app can be tested online in [here](https://wsd-deno-questions.herokuapp.com/)

----

 In order to run the program locally you have to install Deno.
 [Installation guidelines for Deno](https://deno.land/manual/getting_started/installation). <br>Use version 1.11.5.
 You can set it by command: <code> deno upgrade --version 1.11.5 </code><br>

 ---